bnina-ayoub/bnina-ayoub.github.io/README.md

 - 👋 Hi, I’m @bnina-ayoub
-- 👀 I’m interested in Artificial Intelligence(Machine Learning & Deep Learning) & Embedded Systems
+- 🌱 I’m currently studying Computer Engineering Specializing in IoT & Embedded Systems And Data Science
-- 🌱 I’m currently studying computer engineering and Machine Learning
 - 🗂️ I’m looking to collaborate on an internship
 - 📫 Reach me on my ![Uploading python.png…]()